DR. PABON’S IVF PATIENT GUIDE

 There are some patients that may fail to respond adequately.
 This may lead to cancellation of the treatment.
 When this happens, it is for the best as subsequent stimulation usually results in a better response.
 There are some patients that over-respond unexpectedly and may be cancelled for safety reasons due to a very high risk of severe ovarian hyperstimulation syndrome.
 Some patients that respond aggressively may already be planning an “all freeze protocol”.
 Alternatively, the “all freeze protocol” may be required if the patient is at risk of ovarian hyperstimulation syndrome or has a high progesterone level on the final day of stimulation.
 Please review the “all freeze protocol” information.
+Note that at the time of the latest edit of this document (Sept 2017, almost all of our IVF treatments are “all freeze” treatments.
 Each visit of the stimulation phase requires an assessment of adequacy and safety.
-Fortunately, only about 10% of patients have to be cancelled.
+Fortunately, only about 8% of patients have to be cancelled.
 Pregnancy rates in the cycle following a cancellation are quite good.

 The Oocyte Retrieval or Follicular Aspiration:

 The ovarian follicles will reach maturity after about nine to twelve days of stimulation.
-The final maturation of the eggs or oocytes will be triggered by high dose hCG at a dose of 5,000 to 10,000 units intramuscularly, with Ovidrel subcutaneously, or with an agonist trigger of Lupron 80 units subcutaneously sometimes combined with a small dose of hCG subcutaneously.
+The final maturation of the eggs or oocytes will be triggered with Ovidrel subcutaneously ( 1/2 syringe, a full syringe, or two syringes), or with an agonist trigger of Lupron 80 units subcutaneously commonly combined in a “co-trigger” with a half dose of ovidrel subcutaneously.
 The exact type of trigger is individualized for each case.
 The trigger injection must be given at the exact time that you are told so that the egg retrieval will be 36-37 hours later.

 The male partner may bring a fresh semen sample from home if the time to the office is less than 45 minutes or alternatively, the patient can collect in the office collection room.
 Male partners are also asked to not wear cologne as the rooms used are close to the IVF tissue culture laboratory.